 University Communications is the only on-campus entity granted the authority to call and hold news conferences on behalf of the university.
 Such news conferences typically are held only for major university announcements.
 News conferences are convened as a way to efficiently share important news with the media; the focus at the event will be on meeting the needs of the news media.

 UB’s Division of Athletics may convene news conferences on matters related to intercollegiate athletics.
-All other departments should coordinate with the Office of University Communications.
+All other departments should coordinate with the Division of University Communications.

 Faculty, staff and students who would like to discuss the protocol for calling a news conference should contact UB’s media relations staff.